002 | On Being An Essayist

-Didn't essayists incite revolution and compose lyrical prose that extols beauty, wonder and mystery.
+Didn't essayists incite revolution and compose lyrical prose that praises beauty, wonder, and mystery?
 Sing love songs and croon passionate poems.
 Explore contrarian and heretical ideas.

-In the era of short attention spans, it feels like essayists and essays could make a comeback.
+In the era of short attention spans, essayists and essays could come back.

-Wrestle the art away from the boring rationalists with their neat academic protocols and dead words.
+Wrestle the art away from the boring grammarians who espouse neat protocols and dead words.

 Let us enliven the essay with fire and passion, lust and desire, liberty and death.